-- Maintenance of professional reputation. - The highest standards for honest and ethical conduct, including proper and ethical procedures for dealing with conflicts of interest between personal and professional relationships. - communications of the Bank. - Compliance with applicable governmental laws, rules, and regulations. - Prompt internal reporting of any illegal behaviour or violations of the Code. - Provision of methods to communicate violations of the code.
+- The highest standards for honest and ethical conduct, including proper and ethical procedures for dealing with conflicts of interest between personal and professional relationships. - Full, fair, accurate, timely, and understandable disclosure in reports and documents that JSC PASHA Bank Georgia files with, or submits to, governmental and regulatory agencies, and in other public communications of the Bank. - · Compliance with applicable governmental laws, rules, and regulations. - Prompt internal reporting of any illegal behaviour or violations of the Code. - Provision of methods to communicate violations of the code.